dbucher1234/AI_molecular_generator/README.md

 ## 📖 Introduction

 Diphenhydramine is a highly lipophilic first-generation antihistamine (log P ≈ 3.3) associated with strong CNS uptake—total brain levels are ∼18× higher than plasma in rats, with an unbound brain/plasma ratio of ∼4–7.
-In this tutorial, **we will bias our analogs toward lower log P** to moderate passive diffusion across the BBB.
+In this tutorial, we will bias our analogs toward lower log P to moderate passive diffusion across the BBB.
 However, ABCB1-mediated efflux is often the dominant mechanism distinguishing non-sedating H₁ antagonists (e.g., cetirizine) from sedating first-generation drugs (Broccatelli et al., 2010).
-Therefore, future designs might need to combine increased polarity with structural features that enhance P-gp substrate activity to further reduce CNS exposure.
+Therefore, future designs might need to combine increased polarity with structural features that enhance P-gp substrate activity to reduce CNS exposure.

 ---